-San Francisco is such an unusual place, a haven for techies, foodies and nature-lovers!
-With some of the most iconic structures in America, and an abundance of green cliffs, sandy beaches and blue waters, it’s a sure win.
+San Francisco is one of the modern world’s great, great cities.
+It’s a haven for techies, pets, foodies, and nature-lovers!
+With some of the most iconic structures in America, an abundance of green cliffs, sandy beaches, and blue waters all watched over by the rolling morning fog.

 It’s also well known for its cultural contributions!
-In San Francisco, you can find an exciting concert, play or performance every week – and they’re free!
-It’s also got some of the best food, music and art in the country.
+In San Francisco, you can find an exciting concert, play or performance every week – and often enough they’re free!
+It’s also got some of the best food, music, and art in the country.

 If you’re looking to spend 3 days in San Francisco, or more, we’ve put together an itinerary of all the best there is to do and see!
 These all make for one incredible time in San Francisco.
 So find a cheap flight here and experience the unique city of San Francisco!

 San Francisco is an all-year-round foggy city!
-It’s really strange and makes for a rather mysterious effect.
-If you’re wondering when to visit San Francisco, it’s best to go between September and November!
+The fog that rolls in from the sea is eerie, beguiling and iconic.
+If you’re wondering when to visit San Francisco, it’s perhaps best to go between September and November with warm days, cool nights and thinner crowds.

 |Average Temperatures||Chance of Rain||Overall Grade|

 San Francisco is an eclectic city, with a wide variety of interesting accommodations available.
-We suggest you find something close to the city center.
-Especially if If you’re only spending about 2 days in San Francisco, you want to make the most of your time!
+We suggest you find something close to “the city center” rather than out in the Bay Area.
+If you’re only spending about 2 days in San Francisco, you want to make the most of your time and not spend it commuting so choosing where to stay in Frisco is paramount.

-There are some really unique neighborhoods, with very different scenes!
+There are some really unique neighborhoods in San Fran each with very different scenes!
 If you’re looking for an artsy neighborhood, which the city is historically famous for, find a place to stay in Mission District or Pacific Heights.
 Here you’ll find beautiful architecture, street art, and vibrant artistic communities.

 Are you more interested in the tech space and how that translates to the ‘real world’?
 Book a hotel in the starkly clean, totally different San Franciscan neighborhood of South Beach.
 All three areas are close to the city hub!